patrycc/ardaudio-dl/README.md

 # ardaudio-dl

-ardaudio-dl is a bash script that allows you to download audiobooks and podcasts from the ARD Audiothek website.
-It provides various features such as metadata embedding, cover image downloading, and content zipping.
+A bash script for downloading audiobooks and series from the ARD Audiothek.

+## Features

+The script can download both series or single episodes from the ARD Audiothek.
+It offers customizable episode naming, allowing users to include episode numbers, book titles, and episode titles in their preferred order.
+Metadata management is supported, with options to autofill metatags for better organization.
+Cover art will be downloaded and embedded into the audio files by default.

+Audio processing features include the ability to trim intros, such as removing the ARD jingle, and an option for audio-only downloads without images.
+After downloading, the script can create zip archives of the episodes.
+Users can specify custom download locations.
+It primarily uses built-in bash commands, making it lightweight and easy to run on *nix and macOS systems.

 ## Installation and Requirements